Court Process

 Judicial Case Conferences

-If your case is being heard in Regina or Saskatoon you cannot start an application for interim orders until there has been a Judicial Case Conference.
+If your case is being heard in Regina or Saskatoon you cannot start an application that will be heard in chambers until there has been a Judicial Case Conference.
 You must participate in one before you serve and file your application, affidavits or any other material.
 You need to complete a Request for a Judicial Case Conference and serve it on the other party 3 days before you file it with the court.
 If the court determines that your case is ready for a Judicial Case Conference they will schedule one with a Notice of Judicial Case Conference.
 You need to serve this on the other party at least 7 days before the conference.

 At the conference the parties meet with the judge and discuss matters such as identifying the issues, resolution options, ensuring that all required steps have been taken and whether the required documents have been filed.
 After the conference the judge can set a date for the application to be heard in chambers or make other orders including requiring another conference.